-COC has the sole discretion to require that briefings be conducted remotely in case of local, state, or national physical distancing orders, and in cases of inclement weather or natural disaster, or based on business needs.
-If COC schedules a remote briefing, COC will conduct a face-to-face briefing upon request of the applicant as a reasonable accommodation for a person with a disability if safety and health concerns can be reasonably addressed.
+COCThe PHA has the sole discretion to require that briefings be conducted remotely in case of local, state, or national physical distancing orders, and in cases of inclement weather or natural disaster, or based on business needs.
+If the PHACOC-schedules a remote briefing, the PHACOC-will conduct a face-to-face briefing upon request of the applicant as a reasonable accommodation for a person with a disability if safety and health concerns can be reasonably addressed.

-In addition, COC will conduct a briefing remotely upon request of the applicant as a reasonable accommodation for a person with a disability, if an applicant does not have child care or transportation that would enable them to attend the briefing, or if the applicant believes an in-person briefing would create an undue health risk.
-COC will consider other reasonable requests for a remote briefing on a case-by-case basis.
+In addition, the PHACOC -will conduct a briefing remotely upon request of the applicant as a reasonable accommodation for a person with a disability, if an applicant does not have child carechildcare or transportation that would enable them to attend the briefing, or if the applicant believes an in-person briefing would create an undue health risk.
+The PHACOC -will consider other reasonable requests for a remote briefing on a case-by-case basis.